Ziff Davis: Technology magazines and web properties

+On January 28, 2000, Ziff-Davis announced that it would sell its tradeshow unit, ZD Events, and eliminate its two tracking stocks as part of an effort to restructure the company.
+It also sold its magazine division to Willis Stein & Partners L.P. for $780 million.
+In July 2000, CNET Networks agreed to acquire Ziff-Davis Inc. for $1.6 billion in stock.
+The combined company was considered the eighth-largest internet company.

 Ziff Davis Media Inc.

 In 2001, the new company Ziff Davis Media Inc., a partnership of Willis Stein & Partners and James Dunning (former Ziff Davis CEO, chairman, and president), made an agreement with CNET Networks Inc. and ZDNet to acquire the URLs of Ziff Davis.
 Ziff Davis Media Inc. gained thereby the online content licensing rights to 11 publications, including PC Magazine, CIO Insight, and eWEEK, webpage of industry insider Spencer Katt.